Design Review & Certification

-Playsafe offers a unique and exclusive three-part design review and certified compliance process for new play area projects:
+Playsafe offers a unique and exclusive three-part independent certified compliance process for new play area projects:

 Part 1: Design Review

 A comprehensive certified review of your play area design, plans or concepts with consideration to NZS:5828:2015 playground Standard including ECE appendix A Supervised ECE if required - The desktop review is designed to identify and mitigate potential non-compliance's and subsequently costly rework.
-Review includes a letter of considerations to NZS5828:2015 and EN1177.
+Review includes a letter of considerations to NZS5828:2015 / EN1176.